-10. Never work out with weights that do not allow you doing 10 reps.
+10. Never work out with weights that do not allow you to do 10 reps.
 Overstraining your muscles can lead to injury and hurt your overall training.

-11. The brachialis muscle is very important for doing the rear double biceps shot.
+11. The brachialis muscle is very important when doing the rear double biceps pose.
 Work your brachialis with hammer curls.

-12. Holding the weights when practicing is sufficient enough for growing your forearms.
+12. Holding the weights when working out is sufficient enough for growing your forearms.
 You can also do hammer curls, as they target the upper forearms.

 13. Preacher curl machine can be used for doing one arm at a time.
 These machines are not always designed so that a bigger guy can position himself ideally and work both sides at the same time.
 Yet, you can use them for working one arm focusing on the biceps.